 Yes, the weather is great.
 No heating or A/C required.
 But it’s more than that.
 I love how different the weather is.
 When it rains, there is always a patch of blue sky somewhere.
 Sometimes it rains and shines at once.
-The sky is full of rainbows.
-The rain often falls almost as a mist.
+The rain often falls as a mist.
 Even the color of the blue sky is different when you look at the horizon.
-Sometimes Gran Canaria is crystal clear, other days, the “panza de burra” erases it from sight.
+Sometimes the view of Gran Canaria is crystal clear, other days, the “panza de burra” erases it from sight.
+The rainbows, the microclimates.
 I could go on and on about the weather in Tenerife…

 I still remember the thrill of the first hike in the Anagas, seeing the succulents all over, creeping out of the cracks in the volcanic rock.
 “In other places, they would be house plants!”
 My first love among plants is the aeoniums (bejeque), many varieties are endemic to the Canaries.
 (I even love the word “aeonium” — the shortest word with all 5 vowels.
 So there, ambidextrous murcielagos.)
 How many varieties of aeonium like rooftops?
 The drago and the tajinaste deserve their fame, and deserve a trip to Icod and Teide, but I’ll mention the lesser-appreciated plants: the sinewy branches of the tabaiba, the cardón cactus that hang off cliffs in a big “J”.